Below are FAQs about the FLRA's ADR Services. If you have additional questions, please contact the appropriate FLRA office.

 The Office of Administrative Law Judges (OALJ) offers settlement judge services for parties that have hearings on ULP complaints pending before an ALJ.

-The Federal Service Impasses Panel utilizes ADR methods in most collective-bargaining impasses before the Panel.
+The Federal Service Impasses Panel utilizes ADR methods in collective-bargaining impasses before the Panel.
 The Panel might use a combination of mediation, med-arb, and other ADR methods deemed appropriate on a case-by-case basis.